-The exact cause of Alzheimer's remains elusive, but that doesn't mean we're helpless to prevent it.
-Of course there's no foolproof, one-size-fits-all secret to Alzheimer's prevention — but experts say there's evidence that our lifestyle choices can reduce our risk of developing the illness.
+The exact cause of Alzheimer’s remains elusive, but that doesn’t mean we’re helpless to prevent it.
+Of course there’s no foolproof, one-size-fits-all secret to Alzheimer’s prevention — but experts say there’s evidence that our lifestyle choices and an understanding of our health history can reduce our risk of developing the illness.

 “Much research suggests that Alzheimer’s disease can be prevented or at least delayed in onset,” Dr. Morton Tavel, a physician and clinical professor emeritus of medicine at Indiana University School of Medicine, tells SheKnows.
 “Happily, simple lifestyle choices can make the biggest difference, allowing us to reduce the risk of developing Alzheimer’s disease by as much as 35 percent or more.”